 2. The open enrollment period for 2020 coverage begins on November 1, 2019, and ends on December 15, 2019.
 Learn more about open enrollment here.

 3. Regardless of where you live, you are able to sign up online, over the phone or in person for a plan that fits your budget.
 There are people who can help you navigate the system and provide you with assistance, and there are websites where you can browse plans in your state marketplace.
 Out2Enroll lists navigators and other resources to help you find the plan that meets your needs and enroll.
 You can also call 1-800-318-2956, where help is available in more than 100 languages.

-4. To ensure your health plan provides nondiscrimination protections, including no preexisting conditions, and complete package of essential health benefits, like prescription drug coverage, enroll or re-enroll through healthcare.gov.
+4. To ensure your health plan provides non-discrimination protections, including no exceptions due to pre-existing conditions, and complete package of essential health benefits (like prescription drug coverage), enroll or re-enroll through healthcare.gov.

-- Out2Enroll is a coalition of organizations helping LGBTQ people stay healthy through making sure that one of the major benefits of the Affordable Care Act – access to affordable, comprehensive health insurance coverage – reaches LGBTQ communities.
+- Out2Enroll is a coalition of organizations helping LGBTQ people stay healthy through making sure that one of the major benefits of the ACA – access to affordable, comprehensive health insurance coverage – reaches LGBTQ communities.

-- Get HIV/AIDS ACA enrollment information and coverage resources from Greater than AIDS and SpeakUP
+- Get HIV & AIDS ACA enrollment information and coverage resources from Greater than AIDS.

 - Need help with your application?
 Check out the Get Covered Connector to find assistance in your area.